Visas and regulations

 If a student does not maintain adequate academic progress and consequently needs to extend their studies beyond the completion date on their eCOE then they will need to apply for a new student visa to allow them to stay in Australia to complete their course.
 A new student visa is not guaranteed.

 To apply for a student visa in your home country before leaving Australia, please contact the Immigration Section of the Australian Diplomatic Mission (the Australian High Commission, Consulate or Embassy) or use the services of an authorised Charles Sturt University International Agent.

 It may take up to six months to apply for and obtain a student visa from some countries.
 The application steps are:

-- apply to study at CSU
+- apply to study at Charles Sturt University

 - once we have received and assessed your application, we'll send you a Letter of Offer is you are eligible.